levinsonalex/admin/pa1/pa1.md

 For example, if a user typed the URL with the query parameters (the query follows a url like: http://{url}?name=value&name2=value2), any server-side scripting language can retrieve this information when handling the request.

+A request to `GET /albums` without a username query parameter should return a 404 Error Page.
+The same should be done for invalid usernames passed in as query parameters.

 ### Part 4b (30 points): Editing Albums
 Now you have to create at least two webpages as described below.
 In editalbumlist and editalbum, you don’t need to